Ekwuno/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 ```

 Your continuous integration workflow is broken down into Jobs when using CircleCI.
 From the code block above, you can see that you first define a list of jobs that run on each commit.
-For example, your repository will run on a prebuilt docker image `cimg/node:16.7.0`.
+For example, your repository will run on a prebuilt docker image `cimg/node:18`.
 It first checks out the repository with the Node version specified in the image.

 {{<Aside type="note" header="Note">}}

-If your project uses a different Node version less than 16, you will have to upgrade your Node version as Wrangler requires at least Node.js v16.7.0.
+If your project uses a Node version less than 16, you will have to upgrade your Node version as Wrangler requires at least Node.js v16.7.0.

 {{</Aside>}}